winitzki/scall/tutorial/programming_dhall.md

 The general properties of the Church encoding always enforce that `C` is a solution of the type equation `C = K C`.
 This remains true even when `K` does not depend on its type parameter.
-Then we have `K C = { x : Text, y : Bool }` independently of `C`.
-It follows that the type equation `C = K C` is the same as the type equation `C = { x : Text, y : Bool }`.
+Then we will have `K C = { x : Text, y : Bool }` independently of `C`, and  the type equation `C = K C` will be the same as the type equation `C = { x : Text, y : Bool }`.
-This is a non-recursive type equation that has only one solution, namely, `C = { x : Text, y : Bool }`.
+This non-recursive  type equation obviously has only one solution, namely, `C = { x : Text, y : Bool }`.

 More generally, the type `∀(r : Type) → (p → r) → r` is equivalent to just `p`, because it is the Church encoding of the type equation `T = p`.
 (Here we assume that `p` is a fixed type that does not depend on `r`.)
-Church encodings of that form do not produce recursive types.
-These encodings are useful for showing how certain types can be represented equivalently via higher-order functions.
+Church encodings of that form  are useful for showing how certain types can be represented equivalently via higher-order functions.

 In this book, we will write type equivalences using the symbol `≅` (which is not a valid Dhall symbol) like this: